 Admission to the program requires a BA degree in any academic area with a grade point average of 2.7 on a 4.0 scale and at least 120 semester hours of undergraduate courses from an accredited college or university.
 A passing score on the Test of Academic Proficiency also is required for continued enrollment in the program.

 At the time of admission, an advisor reviews transcripts and evaluates all course work completed at other colleges or universities.
-Advising plans are developed and any deficiencies related to certification requirements are noted.
+Advising plans are developed and any deficiencies related to licensure requirements are noted.
 If additional course work is needed, the student’s advisor will indicate the course work needed on an advising plan.
 Students must confer with their assigned advisors before enrolling in the program and during each advising period to ensure that all requirements are being successfully completed.

 Field and Clinical Experiences

 Placement in two student teaching sites is planned with consideration of professional standards and each student’s needs and interests.
 These primary and pre-primary placements are open only to students who have successfully completed the appropriate general education, academic concentration, and professional education courses, the required Illinois Basic Skills and early childhood content tests, and other College of Education and admission to student teaching requirements.
 Placements in sites with diverse student populations are required.
 Students must make formal application two semesters prior to the semester in which they plan to do their student teaching.
 Applicants are expected to be in good physical health and academic standing, and must provide evidence of competency with regard to professional dispositions, including the passage of a criminal background check.
-Procedures for Student Performance Reviews, available on the COE website, will be followed if students are rejected for clinical placement at least 3 times due to concerns about academic or interview performance.

-In order to qualify for Roosevelt University's recommendation for the early childhood teaching certificate, all requirements in effect at the time of application must be met, including general education work.
-Students whose bachelor’s degree program does not satisfy RU general education requirements may complete this work concurrently with the master’s degree requirements.
+In order to qualify for Roosevelt University's recommendation for the early childhood teaching license, all requirements in effect at the time of application must be met, including general education work.
+Students whose bachelor’s degree program does not satisfy RU general education requirements can complete this work concurrently with the master’s degree requirements.
 Students should consult with their assigned advisor to determine which courses may be accepted in fulfillment of the requirements.
-The Illinois State Board of Education requires satisfactory scores on the ICTS Basic Skills Test or Test of Academic Proficiency, the Assessment of Professional Teaching (APT) test, and the Early Childhood Content Test before issuing a certificate.
+The Illinois State Board of Education requires satisfactory scores on the ICTS Basic Skills Test or Test of Academic Proficiency, the Assessment of Professional Teaching (APT) test, and the Early Childhood Content Test before issuing a license.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500